snowch/SparkMessageHubScala/README.md

 ### Instructions

 Import the [notebooks](./notebooks) into DSX and follow the instructions.
-You should inspect the code in the folder [/src/main/scala/net/christophersnow](./src) to familiarise yourself with what it is doing.
+After you get the example working, it is recommended that you should inspect the code in the folder [/src/main/scala/net/christophersnow](./src/main/scala/net/christophersnow) to familiarise yourself with what it is doing.

 ### Environment